 - PALS: Successfully complete the on-site Pediatric Advanced Life Support (PALS) course.
 PALS is offered through the American Heart Association and the American Red Cross, and covers the management of critically ill infants and children.
 Applicants must submit documentation of successful course completion with their application.
 Please note the live, onsite course must be completed, not the online version.

-- Certification/MOC: Be currently certified in general surgery by the American Board of Surgery and in compliance with the ABS MOC Program.
+- Certification/Continuous Certification: Be currently certified in general surgery by the American Board of Surgery and in compliance with the ABS Continuous Certification Program.

 - Professional Activity: Be actively and primarily engaged in the practice of pediatric surgery as indicated by holding full surgical privileges in this discipline at an accredited health care institution, or be currently engaged in pursuing additional graduate education in another recognized surgical specialty.
 An exception to this requirement is active military duty.